 - 1 Tablespoon of Water

 For the corn starch-based thickener, you should mix 1 tablespoon of cold water and 1 tablespoon of corn starch and mix well to remove any lumps.
-After there isn't any lumps left, add it to your barbecue sauce.
+After there isn't any lumps left, add it to your barbecue sauce topping mixture.

-The three upper mentioned methods are great and easy for a beginner to learn how to thick the BBQ sauce.
-They are also good to use when your sauce is already flavorful enough but just needs a little more substance.
+The three upper mentioned methods are great and easy for a beginner.
+They are also good to use when your mixture is already flavorful enough but just needs a little more substance.

-But, If you are looking for a way to thick your BBQ Sauce by adding some tasty ingredients and improving its base taste, then here are some other great methods you can try.
+But, If you are looking for a way to thick your bbq sauce mixture by adding some tasty ingredients and improving its base taste, then here are some other great methods you can try.

 4. How to Thick Your Barbecue Sauce with Tasty Thickeners

-Another great method to thick your BBQ sauce is by using the so-called Tasty Thickeners.
+Another great method is by using the so-called Tasty Thickeners.

-Tasty thickeners can add so much flavor to a BBQ sauce and meanwhile can thick it to your desired level.
-That doesn't necessarily mean they change the integrity of the recipes overall taste, but these next thickening ingredients are powerfully delicious and often add a creamier, velvety texture to sauces.
+Tasty thickeners can add so much flavor and meanwhile can thick your barbecue sauce to your desired level.
+That doesn't necessarily mean they change the integrity of the recipes overall taste, but these next thickening ingredients are powerfully delicious and often add a creamier, velvety texture to your mixture.